Patient Rights and Responsibilities

 Neurogenic Bladder in Children

 Neurogenic Bladder in Children What is a neurogenic bladder?
 Neurogenic bladder may also be called neuropathic bladder.
-The muscles and nerves of the urinary system work together to hold urine in the bladder and then release it at the appropriate time.
+Normally, the muscles and nerves of the urinary system work together to hold urine in the bladder and then release it at the appropriate time.
 Nerves carry messages from the bladder to the brain and from the brain to the muscles of the bladder telling them either to tighten or release.
-In a neurogenic bladder, the nerves that are supposed to carry these messages do not work properly, essentially...
+In a neurogenic bladder, the nerves that are supposed to carry these messages do not work properly, e...

 Nutrition and Nephrotic Syndrome